GregorStallmeister/gregors-picturegallery/README.md

  The crud functionality I finished within 5,5 days, including all tests with maven CI and SonarQube.
  Security and login with GitHub are finished.
 The user handling is finished.
 A not logged-in user can see all pictures and each picture with it's detailed information.
 A logged-in user additioanly can set/unset and see their favorites.
 A logged-in admin additionally can post, update and delete pictures.
-My gallery is online! https://gregors-picturegallery.onrender.com/ The next step will be the displaying of the current weather with the picture details, which I will fetch from the open-meteo api.
+My gallery is online! https://gregors-picturegallery.onrender.com/ The current weather is displayed with the picture details, which I fetch from the open-meteo api and cahce it.
  More will follow.
 Stay tuned!

  Feel free to look into my code and contact me.